310mc/https-310mc.github.io-tl/source/_posts/tropical/minitalk/midori_2.md

 {% img /img/es/eventstory/tropical/minitalk_midori2_2.jpg %}

 {% bubble Midori norsmile %}
-Are you also interested in this mascot character, Anzu-san?
+Are you also interested in this yuruchara, Anzu-san?

 Pop-dayuu's getting a lot of attention on social media~♪ I've been watching their videos lately myself.